Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: Introduction

-Previous works have used demonstrations \cite{DDPGfD, diverse_visuomotor, adaptivecurriculum, goalconditioned} to speed up DRL.
-Although this method could successfully learn otherwise unlearnable long-horizon sparse-reward tasks, it still is not a perfect solution to the efficiency problem.
-And learning tasks like pick-and-stack still take millions of interactions with the environment.
-Furthermore, additional hardwares like virtual reality equipments or 3D motion controllers are required to collect demonstrations.
+Previous works have used demonstrations \cite{DDPGfD, diverse_visuomotor, adaptivecurriculum, goalconditioned,xiang2019task} to speed up DRL.
+Although this method could successfully learn some long-horizon sparse-reward tasks, it is still not a perfect solution to the efficiency problem.
+Learning tasks like ``pick-and-stack" still take millions of interactions with the environment.
+Furthermore, additional hardware like virtual reality equipment or 3D motion controllers are required to collect demonstrations.

+For the sparse reward task, it is difficult for the robot to complete the task and obtain the reward by exploring on its own.
+In that case, the original DDPG does not work or convergence is very slow.
+Therefore, we propose an algorithm guided by one or more base controllers.
+The base controller can provide a better start of learning and guide the network controller to learn the advantages of base controllers, making the training of the network-based controller faster and safer.
+At the same time, the network controller can compensate for the single fixed operation mode of the base controller, so that more advantageous strategies can be explored based on the base controller in the learning process.
+Although the demonstration-based method can also conduct guidance, its guidance efficiency is relatively low and the agent learns slowly.

+Although residual RL \cite{2019residual, schoettler2020deep} also introduces a baseline in the learning process of the network controller, its network only learns the correction of the base controller.
+Its final effect is limited by the base controller, so it is difficult to explore a better strategy.
+It is also difficult for DDPG to find appropriate compensation for sparse rewards, which makes the overall effect of the base controller and network controller still poor.
+At the same time, the network cannot combine the advantages of multiple base controllers.